tenequm/ansible-users/README.md

 ```
 Security settings for SSH authentication.
 It's best to leave these set to "no", but there are times (especially during initial server configuration or when you don't have key-based authentication in place) when one or all may be safely set to 'yes'.
 ```
-fail2ban_enabled: true
+fail2ban_enabled: false
 ```
 Wether to install/enable fail2ban.
+By default it's turned off, to enable set it to `true`, note that it will work only on Debian type machine, while it uses `apt` package for installation.
 You might not want to use fail2ban if you're already using some other service for login and intrusion detection.

 Example Playbook
 ----------------